In my Oxfordshire garden in 2012 I spelled out my name and my lover’s name with dandelion leaf, pods, seeds, sweet pea tendrils, and anemone.

-I can probably swing it if it’s disassembled.
+I can probably swing it if it’s disassembled, he said.

 And the view!
-The desk goes so well with this view.
+The desk goes so well with this view, my love.
 It helps me procrastinate when I’m busy writing.
-We have to pack that too.
+We have to pack the view, too.

 True.
 We’ll get it all in there somehow.

 And the sheep.
 They’re part of the view.
-But from here they’re super tiny, like little plastic sheep, so they can probably fit in the side pocket of your carry-on or something.
+But from here they seem super tiny, like little plastic sheep, so they can probably fit in the side pocket of my carry-on or something.